-MCHIP supports prevention of mother-to-child transmission of HIV (PMTCT) programming and provides technical assistance in Kenya, Ethiopia and Mozambique.
-MCHIP PMTCT programs are rooted in the community with the goal of increasing access to and uptake of essential maternal and child health services inclusive of PMTCT interventions.
+MCHIP supported prevention of mother-to-child transmission of HIV (PMTCT) programming and provided technical assistance in Kenya, Ethiopia and Mozambique.
+MCHIP PMTCT programs were rooted in the community with the goal of increasing access to and uptake of essential maternal and child health services inclusive of PMTCT interventions.

 In-country PMTCT Activities

 Kenya: MCHIP in collaboration with Bondo District in Kenya adapted a successful approach used in immunization campaigns to improve the performance of their PMTCT programs.
 The approach—called Reaching Every District (RED)—was used to identify communities with large numbers of pregnant women and to mobilize community health workers (CHWs) and the community at large to play a proactive role in bringing these women (and later their infants) into care, and to actively monitor and take action to increase PMTCT and maternal, newborn and child health service coverage.
 The approach also allowed prioritization and decision making at the community level by community members.
 By using this adapted approach, MCHIP and the Bondo District Health Management Team identified communities with large numbers of pregnant women who would otherwise have limited access to (and be less likely to utilize) the comprehensive maternal and child health package.